Do Index Fund Portfolios Live Up to Expectations?

 Jack Bogle’s mantra that low-cost index funds help ensure that investors receive their fair share of a market’s return, whether good or bad, might be morphing into something very different.

-Another survey by Natixis Global Asset Management found that 60% of individual investors said using index funds can help minimize investment losses, and 55% believed that index funds provide access to the best investment opportunities in the market.
+Another survey by Natixis Global Asset Management found that 60% of individual investors said using index funds can help minimize investment losses, and 55% believed index funds provide access to the best investment opportunities in the market.

 These misconceptions are likely the halo effect of positive press coverage about the funds’ low costs and relative outperformance.
 Many investors have not had their newfound faith in indexing tested by a bear market.
 Further clouding the waters may be a misunderstanding of the implications of mutual fund performance data.

-Data from Morningstar’s Active Passive Barometer report showed that low-cost index funds have generally outperformed their actively managed counterparts, especially over longer time horizons.
+Data from Morningstar’s Active Passive Barometer report showed low-cost index funds have generally outperformed their actively managed counterparts, especially over longer time horizons.
 Financial advisers and journalists often reference fund data from studies like this when discussing the merits of hypothetical index fund portfolios.
-But the fact that index funds generally outperform actively managed funds does not mean that owning such a portfolio is a surefire way to boost returns, lower risks, or outperform stock-picking fund managers.
+But the fact that index funds generally outperform actively managed funds does not mean owning such a portfolio is a surefire way to boost returns, lower risks, or outperform stock-picking fund managers.

 The Reality of Index Fund Investor Returns